-Pious Ali

-- Born: Ghana

-- Currently lives in Portland

-- Education: Institute for Civic Leadership (Lift360)

-- Issues

-- Shared Economic Development

-- Support Education

-- o Expanding Democracy

-- o Access to Quality Housing

-- o Protecting the Environment

-Ageel J. Mohialdeen

-Born: Iraq

-- Currently lives in Portland - Education: University of Baghdad (BA)

-- Issues

-- o Immigrant Rights

-- o Economic Equality

-- Housing

-Richard Levi Ward

-• Born: Portland, Maine

-- Currently lives in Portland

-- Education: Unknown

-- Background: Richard is running for an At Large seat to raise awareness about the current homeless, mental health and substance abuse disorder situations.

-- Issues:

-- o Homeless Advocacy

-- o Religious and Medical Freedom

-- o Opioid Epidemic

-- o Mental Health Support

-- o More Affordable Housing
+Pious Ali Born: Ghana Currently lives in Portland Education: Institute for Civic Leadership (Lift360) Background: Pious became a member of the city's Board of Public Education in 2013.
+He founded the Maine Interfaith Youth Alliance and co-founded the King Fellows, a local youth group dedicated to meaningful opportunities for youth through leadership.
+Issues Shared Economic Development Support Education Expanding Democracy Access to Quality Housing Protecting the Environment Aqeel J. Mohialdeen Born: Iraq Currently lives in Portland Education: University of Baghdad (BA) Background: Aqeel is an Iraqi immigrant who settled in Maine in 2013 after working with USAID in Baghdad.
+He is a graphic designer and produced a local Arabic newspaper called "The Hanging Gardens of Babylon" for other Arabic-speaking immigrants who are new to Maine.
+Currently, he is Vice-Chair of the MEGOP Multi-Cultural Center.
+Issues Immigrant Rights Economic Equality Housing Richard Levi Ward Born: Portland, Maine Currently lives in Portland Education: Unknown Background: Richard is running for an At Large seat to raise awareness about the current homeless, mental health and substance abuse disorder situations.
+Issues: Homeless Advocacy Religious and Medical Freedom Opioid Epidemic Mental Health Support More Affordable Housing